-So I know this recipe sounds like a mouthful to say but there’s LEVELS TO THIS!
+So I know this recipe sounds like a mouthful to say but there are LEVELS TO THIS!
 Haha, ok let me calm down.
-I wanted these tostadas to have a nice creamy hearty spread of black beans, sweetness from the potatoes and of course crunch and acidity from the slaw.
+I wanted these tostadas to have a nice creamy hearty spread of black beans, sweetness from the potatoes, and of course crunch and acidity from the slaw.
 I added pomegranate to this and although it might seem like one insignificant addition- it really does add a brightness to the entire dish so try not to skip this step.
-These tostadas are great for lunch, brunch or dinner!
+These tostadas are great for lunch, brunch, or dinner!
 You could even just take the ingredients and make tacos out of them instead of tostadas and they’d be just as delicious!

 Happy Eating 🙂

 Tostadas with Smashed Black Beans, Roasted Sweet Potatoes & Chipotle Lime Slaw